Maryland Route 20: Route description

 MD 20 begins at an intersection with Beach Road and Lawton Avenue just east of where Swan Creek empties into the Chesapeake Bay in the town of Rock Hall.
 The highway heads east as two-lane undivided Rock Hall Avenue between a pair of harbors: The Haven to the north and Rock Hall Harbor to the south.
 MD 20 intersects MD 445 (Main Street) on the north end of downtown and gains a center left-turn lane between there and the east town limit at Grays Inn Creek.
 East of the creek, the highway's name becomes Rock Hall Road, and it meets the eastern end of MD 674 (Sharp Street) and the north end of MD 288 (Crosby Road).
 MD 20 heads northeast through the hamlet of Edesville and crosses Shipyard Creek.
 The highway passes to the west of St. Paul's Church, which is accessed via Ricauds Branch Road or Sandy Bottom Road; opposite the latter county highway is the eastern end of MD 21 (Tolchester Beach Road).

 MD 20 continues north toward Fairlee, which the highway bypasses to the southeast between intersections with the western end of MD 298 (Fairlee Road) and Old Fairlee Road.
 The highway continues east as Chestertown Road, which meets the northern end of MD 446 (Broad Neck Road) and crosses over the East Fork Branch of Langford Creek.
-MD 20 passes the historic homes Brampton and Lauretum before it intersects the southern end of MD 514 (Flatland Road) immediately before it enters the town of Chestertown at Radcliffe Creek.
+MD 20 passes the historic homes Brampton located to the south and Lauretum located to the north before it intersects the southern end of MD 514 (Flatland Road) immediately before it enters the town of Chestertown at Radcliffe Creek.
 The highway curves southeast past the Radcliffe Mill and comes to a roundabout junction with the western end of MD 291 (Morgnec Road), which leads to MD 213, beyond which MD 20 reaches its eastern terminus.
 The road continues southeast as High Street toward the Chestertown Historic District.